Semi-discrete optimal transport techniques for the compressible semi-geostrophic equations: Introduction

 In \cite{Cullen:2003} the existence of global-in-time solutions of the compressible SG equations is established for compactly-supported initial potential vorticity $\overline{\alpha} \in L^r(\Y)$ for $r\in(1,\infty)$.
 The case $r=1$ was added by Faria in \cite{Faria:2013}.
 We extend this result to $\overline{\alpha} \in \Pc(\Y)$.
 However, in \cite{Cullen:2003} the term in the cost function $c$ representing the gravitational potential energy is taken to be any $C^2$ function whose derivative with respect to the vertical variable is non-zero, which is more general than the case we treat.
 The same result is proved in \cite{Cullen:2014} using the general theory for Hamiltonian ODEs in Wasserstein space developed by Ambrosio and Gangbo in \cite{Ambrosio:2008}.
 Additionally, \cite{Cullen:2014} presents a proof of the existence of weak Lagrangian solutions in physical space, analogous to the results of Cullen, Feldman \& Tudorascu for the incompressible SG equations \cite{Cullen:2006, Feldman:2013, Feldman:2016, Feldman:2017}.

 In \cite{Bourne:2022} a \emph{semi-discrete} optimal transport approach is used to prove the global existence of weak solutions for the \emph{incompressible} SG equations for measure-valued initial data.
 Exact solutions of the incompressible SG equations are constructed starting from spatially discrete initial data.
 These discrete solutions are then used to approximate solutions for arbitrary initial data.
 Similar existence results were already established in increasing levels of generality in \cite{Benamou:1998, Filho:2002, Loeper:2006, Feldman:2015}.
 The approach of \cite{Bourne:2022} is distinct from those of earlier papers in its use of a spatial discretisation based on semi-discrete optimal transport, rather than a combination of time discretisation and spatial mollification as used in \cite{Benamou:1998}.
 It is also distinct from the fully discrete approach used to study a variant of the incompressible SG equations in \cite{Cullen:2007}, where both physical and geostrophic variables are spatially discretised.
-While we cannot give here an exhaustive reference list to what is now a very substantial body of work, other important contributions to the analysis of the SG equations include the works of Ambrosio et al. \cite{Ambrosio:2012, Ambrosio:2014} and recent work on the incompressible SG equations with non-constant Coriolis term \cite{Silini:2023}.
-In this paper we assume that the Coriolis term is constant.
+Recently entropy-regularised, fully discrete optimal transport was used to prove global existence of weak solutions for the incompressible SG equations and convergence of a numerical method \cite{Carlier:2024}.
+While we cannot give here an exhaustive reference list to what is now a very substantial body of work, other important contributions to the analysis of the SG equations include the works of Ambrosio et al. \cite{Ambrosio:2012, Ambrosio:2014} and recent work on the incompressible SG equations with non-constant Coriolis parameter \cite{Silini:2023}.
+The incompressible SG equations with non-constant Coriolis parameter was first considered in \cite{ChengCullenFeldman}.
+In this paper we assume that the Coriolis parameter is constant.